-True to its name, this serum uses a veritable smorgasboard of peptides alongside argireline, including Syn-ake, Matrixyl Synthe-6, and Matrixyl 3000, says Shah, who also likes that it utilizes hyaluronic acid and amino acids.
+True to its name, this serum uses a veritable smorgasbord of peptides alongside Argireline, including Syn-ake, Matrixyl Synthe-6, and Matrixyl 3000, says Shah, who also likes that it utilizes hyaluronic acid and amino acids.
 "It can work on a large variety of skin types and it doesn't contain parabens or alcohols," he adds.
 Also nice: The very, very affordable price point.

 Also known as a "facelift in a box," this product had Byrdie editors buzzing about its wrinkle-tightening and under-eye bag-depuffing abilities.
-Credit argireline, which in this product, works almost instantly so that you can see the effects before your eyes.
+Credit Argireline, which in this product, promises to work almost instantly so that you can see the effects before your eyes.

-Along with a combo of peptides, including argireline, this also delivers a hefty dose of antioxidant-rich pycnogenol (a pine bark extract), vitamin C, and green tea.
-The rich and hydrating texture makes it a choice nighttime moisturizer, and it also rings in at under $15.
+Along with a combo of peptides, including Argireline, this also delivers a hefty dose of antioxidant-rich pycnogenol (a pine bark extract), vitamin C, and green tea.
+The rich and hydrating texture makes it a choice nighttime moisturizer.
 It's no surprise that derms often recommend this brand for its affordable and effective products.

-Four different peptides, including argireline, are combined together in a proprietary blend to combat crows feet around your eyes.
-Retinol ups the line-smoothing effects even further, and it's also deeply hydrating and nourishing, perfect for combating dryness on this sensitive skin.
+Four different peptides, including Argireline, are combined in a proprietary blend to combat crow's feet around your eyes.
+Retinol ups the line-smoothing effects even further, and it's also deeply hydrating and nourishing, perfect for combating dryness on sensitive skin.

-When should I use argireline my skincare routine?
+When should I use Argireline in my skincare routine?

-Argireline can be added to a number of skincare products, so it depends on what type of product you're using.
-However, if you're using an argireline serum, you can use it daily during your day and nighttime routine, after cleansing your face.
+Argireline can be added to several skincare products, so it depends on what type of product you're using.
+However, if you're using an Argireline serum, you can use it daily during your day and nighttime routine, after cleansing your face.